Frequently Asked Questions

 Will I receive the amount I have applied for?

-• The amount that you receive is based on the number of applicants, amount applied for and total amount of funding we have to allocate.
+The amount that you receive is based on the number of applicants, amount applied for and total amount of funding we have to disburse.

-We can never guarantee how much funding you will be able to receive if successful.
+We can’t guarantee how much funding you will be able to receive if successful.

 Preference is given to those who are applying for the first time.